behreajj/AsepriteAddons/commands/README.md

 - `correctTags`: Removes tags with out-of-bounds frames.
 Tags with duplicate names have a number appended to the end of the name.

 - `correctTilesets`: Checks tile set names for empty strings, invalid characters, and duplicates.
 Renames tile sets as needed.
 Assigns a unique ID to each set's `properties`.
+If the tile at index 0 in a tile set is not blank, then moves it to the end of the set and creates a blank tile in its place.

 - `flattenSprite`: Flattens a sprite's layers to one layer.
 Deletes all layers other than the flattened layer, including references.